The Beatitudes and Kingdom Values: An Exegetical Study of Matthew 5:3–12

 Practical Ministry Applications

-Fourth, the final beatitude on persecution (5:10–12) reminds the church that faithfulness to kingdom values may provoke opposition.
+Fourth, the final beatitude on persecution (Matthew 5:10–12) reminds the church that faithfulness to kingdom values may provoke opposition.
+Jesus does not promise comfort or success but persecution.
+"Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
+Rejoice and be glad, for your reward is great in heaven, for so they persecuted the prophets who were before you" (Matthew 5:11-12).
 The promise of reward "in heaven" does not spiritualize away present suffering but assures believers that their faithfulness is seen and valued by God.
+Pastors must prepare congregations for the possibility that living out the Beatitudes will bring not applause but opposition.

 Implications for Ministry and Credentialing